Silvan, Victoria: Sport

 Alongside the football club, Silvan is home to a cricket club.
-Established in 1926, the club is known as the Silvan Cricket Club, with the unique nickname of the “Slugs”.
-Currently participating in the FTGDCA, and previously in the YVCA.
-The cricket club has won numerous premierships in many grades, over their near 100 year history, the most recent being in the 2019/20 season, a week before Covid restrictions began in March 2020.
+Established in 1926, the club is known as the Silvan Cricket Club, with the unique nickname of the “Slugs”, currently participating in the FTGDCA and previously in the YVCA.
+The cricket club has won numerous premierships in many grades, over their near 100 year history, the most recent being in the 2019/20 season.